Albert0i/probabilistic-data-structure/README.md

 #### Prologue
 In the year of 2025, everybody is talking and doing AI things...
 Probabilistic Data Structure, or PDS for short, doesn't have direct bearing on AI but more to do with data analytic issue.
 If records to be processed are thousands then any RDBMS will do.
 If records to be processed are billions or trillions and you are more concerned with speed and size rather than accuracy, PDS is an obvios choice.

+AI is the thing helps to improve efficiency but quality depends, HE drives you away and astray after all.
+AI is crafted by human and I don't believe in human, that's why I don't believe in AI.

 #### I. Deterministic vs. Probabilistic
 Most people of my era have read the book [Algorithms and Data Structures by Niklaus Wirth 1985)](https://informatika-21.ru/pdf/AD.pdf).
 Data structures are simply *organized* data working in a specific way, ie. array, list, stack. queue and tree are *canonical* data structures to be taught in university, so to speak.
 But there are also hash, collection, bag, dictionary and many more...